smartlocus/Distributed-Banksystem-Communication/README.md

 The services are connected to a custom Docker bridge network named "test_net_1".
 This network allows the containers to communicate with each other.

+## Persistence
+No persistent docker volume is created in this project.
+If you want want to have persistence of data you can add the follwoing command to  persist the data.

 ## Note

 - Make sure that the required ports (e.g., 6789, 7001, 2181, 9092) are not already in use on your system.